dcramer/numbers/README.rst

 Credits
 -------

-This project was inspired by `prices <https://github.com/mirumee/prices>`_, because sometimes programming should be as easy as using MongoDB.
+This project was inspired by `prices <https://github.com/mirumee/prices>`_, because sometimes understanding your code should be just as easy as maintaing your data in MongoDB.